0xd4rk5id3/0xd4rk5id3.github.io/posts/CTF Competitions/ctf.md

-Forensics_ URGENT
+## CHALLENGE NAME

+### Urgent - Forensics

+***In the midst of Cybercity's "Fray," a phishing attack targets its factions, sparking chaos.
+As they decode the email, cyber sleuths race to trace its source, under a tight deadline.
+Their mission: unmask the attacker and restore order to the city.
+In the neon-lit streets, the battle for cyber justice unfolds, determining the factions' destiny.***

-for this challenge we are giving a file. we can view the file in our text editor. we can see that this is a captured request packet
+for this challenge we are giving a file. we can view the file in our text editor. we can see that this is a captured request packet.

 ![[4.png]]
  scrolling to the bottom of the file we see that some part of the packet is encrypted in base64.